oracle/truffleruby/doc/contributor/interop.md

 [Truffle JavaDoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/InteropLibrary.html).

 There is a separate document aimed at people using interop to write [polyglot programs](../user/polyglot.md).
-This document gives more internal details.
+The current document gives more internal details.

 * [How Ruby responds to messages](#how-ruby-responds-to-messages)